Nesting statistics in the O(n) loop model on random planar maps: Functional relations

 With Proposition~\ref{ponecut} in hand, the analysis of Tutte's equation for the partition functions of maps having several boundaries in the loop model, and their analytical continuation, has been performed in \cite{BEO13,Bstuff}.
-The functional relation for $\mathbf{F}^{(2)}(x_1,x_2)$ can be deduced from Proposition~\ref{funcF} by marking a face (see \S~\ref{several}).
-The outcome is the following.
+In particular, one can derive a functional relation for $\mathbf{F}^{(2)}(x_1,x_2)$, which matches the one formally obtained by marking a face in Proposition~\ref{funcF} while considering the contour $\mathcal{C}(\gamma)$ independent of the face weights.